This post contains affiliate links; see my privacy policy for details.

 All of the brands below use top-quality, vegan and cruelty-free ingredients, and have made it through many rounds of testing.

-Unique, clinical-quality skincare that's actually refillable – reducing CO2 emissions by 99% and plastic waste by 75%.
-Several formulas of each product for different skin types.
+Unique, clinical-quality skincare in glass bottles that are actually refillable – reducing CO2 emissions by 99% and plastic waste by 75%.
+Activist makes several formulas of each product for different skin types, so check out my review for details!

-Test the entire line on your skin with their trial kit, then use the refillable minis for travel.
+You can test the entire line on your skin with their trial kit, then use the refillable minis for travel, as I do.

 This small brand makes the most sustainable skincare products I've ever found – with refillable metal containers and refills in paper.
 Plus with zero liquids, they're uniquely ideal for travel.